-- (1) Messrs DeLoach and Sanders, participate in two Sonoco-sponsored defined benefit pension plans: the Sonoco Pension Plan ("Pension Plan"), a tax-qualified plan, and the Omnibus Benefit Restoration Plan of Sonoco Products Company (the "Restoration Plan"), a nonqualified supplemental retirement plan which has two separate defined benefit components: (i) the Pension Restoration Benefit, which compensates our NEOs, as well as other employees, for any benefits lost under the Pension Plan because of pay and benefit limitations set by the IRC, and, (ii) the defined benefit Supplemental Executive Retirement Plan Benefit (the "DB SERP"), which provides an additional benefit to certain of our executive officers elected before January 1, 2008.
+- (1) Mr. Sanders participates in two Sonoco-sponsored defined benefit pension plans: the Sonoco Pension Plan (the "Pension Plan"), a tax-qualified plan, and the Pension Restoration Plan, a nonqualified supplemental retirement plan.
+The Restoration Plan has two separate defined benefit components: (i) the Pension Restoration component, which compensates our NEOs, as well as other employees, for any benefits lost under the Pension Plan because of pay and benefit limitations set by the IRC, and, (ii) the defined benefit Supplemental Executive Retirement Plan component (the "DB SERP"), which provides an additional benefit to certain of our executive officers elected before January 1, 2008.
 Further information about these plans is provided in the narrative discussion below.
-We adopted the DB SERP in 1979 and amended and restated the DB SERP in 1994 to include the Pension Restoration Benefit. - (2) Mr. Saunders and Mr. Colyer also participate in the Pension Plan and in the Pension Restoration Benefit component of the Restoration Plan.
-In addition, they participate in the defined contribution Supplemental Executive Retirement Plan (DC SERP) which is described on page 50. - (3) Mr. Tiede does not participate in the Pension Plan or the Pension Restoration Benefit of the Restoration Plan because he was hired after participation in these plans was frozen.
+We adopted the DB SERP in 1979 and amended and restated the DB SERP in 1994 to include the Pension Restoration Benefit.
+In line with amendments to the Company's basic defined benefit retirement plan and the Pension Restoration benefit under the Restoration Plan, no additional benefits will accrue under the DB SERP after December 31, 2018. - (2) Messrs Saunders, Colyer and Coker also participate in the Pension Plan and in the Pension Restoration Benefit component of the Restoration Plan.
+In addition, they participate in the defined contribution Supplemental Executive Retirement Plan (the "DC SERP") which is described on page 49. - (3) Mr. Tiede does not participate in the Pension Plan or the Pension Restoration component of the Restoration Plan because he was hired after participation in these plans was frozen.
 Instead, he participates in the Retirement Contribution component of the broad-based defined contribution Sonoco Retirement and Savings Plan, for employees hired on or after January 1, 2004.
-In addition, he participates in the Defined Contribution Restoration and the DC SERP components of the Omnibus Benefit Restoration Plan.
-These plans are described on page 50. - (4) Years of Credited Service under the Sonoco Pension Plan and the Pension Restoration Benefit component of the Restoration Plan begin on January 1 or July 1 coincident with or following one year of service.
+In addition, he participates in the Defined Contribution Restoration and the DC SERP components of the Restoration Plan.
+These plans are described on page 49. - (4) Years of Credited Service under the Sonoco Pension Plan and the Pension Restoration component of the Restoration Plan begin on January 1 or July 1 coincident with or following one year of service.
 Years of Credited Service under the DB SERP component of the Restoration Plan begin on the date of hire.
-We do not provide extra years of credited service under the plans. - (5) We calculate the present values shown in the table using: (i) the same discount rates we use for applicable financial reporting purposes (4.26% for the Pension Plan and 3.64% for the Pension Restoration Benefit and the DB SERP); and (ii) each plan's earliest unreduced retirement age (age 65 for the Pension Plan, the Pension Restoration Benefit and the DB SERP as discussed below).
-The present values shown in the table reflect post-retirement mortality, based on the applicable financial reporting assumption (the RP2000 Combined Healthy mortality table generationally projected with Scale AA as of December 31, 2012), but do not include an assumption of pre-retirement termination, mortality or disability.
+We do not provide extra years of credited service under the plans. - (5) We calculate the present values shown in the table using: (i) the same discount rates we use for applicable financial reporting purposes (4.19% for the Pension Plan and 3.85% for the Pension Restoration and the DB SERP components of the Restoration Plan); and (ii) each plan's earliest unreduced retirement age (age 65 for the Pension Plan and the Pension Restoration and DB SERP components of the Restoration Plan as discussed below).
+The present values shown in the table reflect post-retirement mortality, based on the applicable financial reporting assumption (the RP2014 healthy annuitant mortality table generationally projected with Scale MP-2014 AA as of December 31, 2014), but do not include an assumption of pre-retirement termination, mortality or disability.
+See footnote 4 to the "Summary Compensation Table" for a description of the factors contributing to the change in the present value of the pension benefit.

-The elements of compensation considered in determining the DB SERP benefit payable to the NEOs are the compensation shown in the "Salary" and "Non-Equity Incentive Plan Compensation" columns of the "Summary Compensation Table" on page 37.
+The elements of compensation considered in determining the DB SERP benefit payable to the NEOs are the compensation shown in the "Salary" and "Non-Equity Incentive Plan Compensation" columns of the "Summary Compensation Table" on page 38.